Linixie1/PikaNetwork-internal-stats-API/README.md

 ## Tablist Status Indicators

-When viewing stats in-game or via the tab list:
+When viewing stats in-game or via the tab list overlay:
 - **NICK**: Player is using a nickname.
 - **OFF**: Player has hidden their stats on the API.
 - **N/A**: Player stats are unavailable (e.g., brand-new account with 0 stats).